AHS CORONAVIRUS AND FLU PROTOCOLS

 Response for positive COVID-19 test results.
 If you test positive for COVID-19, please do not come to school, regardless of vaccination status or masking, until it has been at least 5 days from the date of your positive test AND your symptoms have subsided for 24 hours (until you have been fever-free, without medication, for 24 hours).

 Response for individuals exposed to someone with COVID-19.
 You may continue to attend school if you have been exposed to someone who tested positive for COVID-19 so long as you are not ill (no fever).
 If you test positive or become ill, you should follow the instructions above.

-* At present, the school has no plans to accommodate remote learning from its American Fork campus.
-Individuals needing to quarantine temporarily may work with teachers directly regarding homework and due dates.
+Accommodations for those who stay home when ill.
+At present, the school has no plans to accommodate online learning from its physical campuses for those who are temporarily ill.
+Rather, please simply communicate with the school office and faculty when you know that your child will be absent for temporary illness.
+Individuals temporarily at home for illness may work with teachers directly regarding homework, accommodations, and due dates.
 We encourage faculty to be flexible in their approach to students who stay home for health and safety reasons.
 Individuals needing longer-term accommodations are invited to enroll in AHS Worldwide programs, which are designed to support remote learners through parent-led, teacher-led, and student-led programs.

-Thank you, and best wishes for a safe and enjoyable school year!
+Thank you, and best wishes for a safe and enjoyable winter!